The Rose Garden Bridge is a new, all-abilities pedestrian and cycle bridge over Brooker Avenue, connecting the city centre with the Domain.

 The bridge will better address the amenity and connectivity between the Inner City and the Queens Domain bushland, sporting and recreation precinct, as well as to the Glebe residential area.
 It will provide a significantly improved, safe and accessible pedestrian and cycling crossing point that links the Campbell Street education precinct to the re-established University of Tasmania presence – Old Rose Garden education site.
 The bridge will create a striking architectural entry point to the city along Brooker Avenue.
 The bridge will further extend and connect the city's pedestrian and cycle network.

-For more information, visit the Inner City Action Plan webpage and the Queens Domain webpage for the Queens Domain Master Plan 2013-33.
+For more information, visit the Inner City Action Plan page and the Queens Domain page for the Queens Domain Master Plan 2013-33.

 It was funded through the City of Hobart’s Capital Works Program.

 The bridge features a steel girder construction with concrete abutments at the landing points either side of Brooker Avenue.
 It includes a clear span over Brooker Avenue of some 60 metres and is 6.5 metres at its highest point.

 The bridge was designed by City of Hobart staff, led by Executive Manager City Design, George Wilkie and VEC Civil Engineering Pty Ltd (VEC).
 VEC is a leader in the design and construction of bridges and has built a diverse range of structures, from large multiple-span highway bridges to small single-span road, rail and pedestrian bridges.

 The bridge was constructed by Tasmanian based company VEC Civil Engineering Pty Ltd (VEC).
 The steel fabrication for the bridge was undertaken in Tasmania by Haywards Steel.
 The company fabricates heavy steel bridges and other major structural items for civil construction projects in most Australian states.